-SOCOTEC’s concrete testing service determines the compressive strength of hardened concrete, as well the overall workability and consistency of fresh concrete.
+SOCOTEC’s concrete cube test service determines the compressive strength of hardened concrete, as well the overall workability and consistency of fresh concrete.

 In the UK, the majority of structural concrete is required to meet high standards before it can be used, including, for example, project specifications, BS EN 206 and BS8500.
 Our wide scope of sampling and testing methods – including concrete cube tests – are based on current British and European Standards and are accredited by UKAS to comply with ISO/IEC 17025, the competence standard for testing and calibration laboratories.